 Time and Place of Award Presentation

-The awards were presented at the Women’s Recognition Symposium on March 22, 2016, in the CUB MG Carey Senior Ballroom.
+The awards will be presented at the Women’s Recognition Symposium on April 9, 2018, in the CUB MG Carey Senior Ballroom.
 The Women of Distinction and Woman of the Year awardees will be announced in WSU News, and news releases will be made to regional newspapers approximately five days in advance of the event.

 History and Theme

 The month of March was designated National Women’s History Month after the 1987 passage of a Congressional resolution.
 Each year, this time is set aside to recognize and celebrate women of all races, ages, cultures, ethnic traditions, and ways of life.

 The National Women’s History Project (NWHP) is a nonprofit educational corporation dedicated to promoting gender equality through public recognition of women’s diverse lives and accomplishments.
 The NWHP mission is embraced and extended at WSU through honoring and recognizing the role women have in creating social change, increasing equality for all, and building community in countless ways.
 The theme for 2018 is Own Your Own Power.
 During Women’s History Month 2018, we honor these women—past, present, and future—by acknowledging that women represent a special vision, continuously moving society toward positive change.

 2018 Nominations are due by February 15, 2018

 These prestigious awards recognize women for their accomplishments and contributions to society and the lives of other women.